blue-marble/gridpath/doc/source/usage.rst

 .. image:: ../graphics/gridpath_workflow.png

-GridPath requires a large amount of data on a range of electricity system aspects such as zonal and transmission topography, load profiles, generator capacities and operating characteristics, renewable profiles, hydropower operations, reserve requirements, reliability policies, environmental policies, etc. Data is managed via an SQLite database.
+GridPath requires a large amount of data on a range of electricity system aspects such as zonal and transmission topology, load profiles, generator capacities and operating characteristics, renewable profiles, hydropower operations, reserve requirements, reliability policies, environmental policies, etc. Data is managed via an SQLite database.
 GridPath includes